 - 1. The BOG may consider terminating a section when it appears the section is no longer carrying on the work of the Bar as defined in these Bylaws.
 The issue will be raised (a) on motion, (b) on petition, or (c) at a "viability review" as defined in these Bylaws. - 2.
 A section that has less than 75 voting members for two consecutive years will be automatically placed on the BOG agenda for a "viability review."
 The BOG has the discretion to retain a section despite what might otherwise be considered to be a lack of viability when in the BOG's opinion the section is carrying on the work of the Bar as defined in these Bylaws, and the work is of value to the legal profession. - 3.
 Any section subject to a motion, petition, or viability review pursuant to paragraph (1) above will be given notice and an opportunity to be heard by the BOG.
 Notice must be sent by the Bar to the current section officers and/or executive committee and posted on the Bar website at least one BOG meeting prior to the meeting at which the Board plans to vote on the proposal. - 4.
 A section subject to potential termination may petition the BOG to be combined with another section, with that section's written approval, and will be given reasonable opportunity to present that petition to the BOG before the BOG votes on the section's termination. - 5.
 If a section is terminated pursuant to these Bylaws, section members will be allowed to transfer to another section of their choosing, without payment of additional fees, for that remainder of the section dues year. - 6.
-A section terminated pursuant to these Bylaws may apply for reactivation if they meet qualifications for establishing a new section.
+A section terminated pursuant to these Bylaws may apply for reactivation if they meet qualifications for establishing a new section. - 7.
+Any funds remaining in the treasury of a section at the time of termination will be transferred to the Bar's general operating fund unless otherwise designated by the BOG.
+Funds in the treasury of combined sections will be combined.

-XI.
-SECTIONS; XII.
-YOUNG LAWYERS XIII.
+XII.
+YOUNG LAWYERS; XIII.
 RECORDS DISCLOSURE & PRESERVATION